qgan7125/PA-and-Section-Writeups/PA6-Garden/README.md

   For PA6, plants will be represented with ascii characters.
 Use the lower case version of the first letter of the plant name.
 For "Garlic" use 'g', for "Daisy" use 'd', etc.
-  * Flowers should start in the middle of the 5x5 plot it is planted in.
+  * Flowers should start in the middle of the 5x5 gird of cells in the plot it is planted in.
+Each location in a plot is called a cell.
   * Vegetables should start at the top middle.
   * Trees should start at the bottom middle.